Bradypus variegatus¶

 Click Add from project to register every loaded raster at once.
 The

-biome row gets a [categorical] tag (its sidecar PAM metadata says
+biome row gets a [categorical] tag (its sidecar metadata says so).

-so).
-Click Check Raster Consistency to verify the grid:
+Click Check Raster Consistency to verify the grid; the status line

 Switch to ② Parameters.
 For this tour we accept every default — each default is the literature-recommended value, and accepting them lets us inspect what those choices produce:

-- Feature classes: Auto (the maxnet rule of Phillips & Dudík 2008 selects all of LQPHT for 116 presences)
+- Feature Types: Auto (the maxnet rule of Phillips & Dudík 2008 selects all of LQPHT for 116 presences).

 - Output files:

-The fixed random seed means anyone re-running this tutorial will get bit-identical results — central to computational reproducibility (Araújo et al. 2019).
+The fixed random seed means anyone re-running this tutorial gets bit-identical results — central to computational reproducibility (Araújo et al. 2019).

 Click ▶ Run Maxent.
 The ③ Training tab takes over and finishes in about 30 seconds: